Review: First Ascent Contour 30l daypack

 Features

-The Contour 30L has all the standard features of a technical backpack, such as a waist belt, height-adjustable sternum strap, built-in rain cover, hydration bladder compatibility, side storage pouches, trekking pole loops and two basic compression straps.
+The Contour 30L includes all the essentials you’d expect from a technical hiking pack: a padded hip belt, height-adjustable sternum strap, built-in rain cover, hydration bladder compatibility, large side storage pouches, trekking pole loops, and two simple compression straps.

-The suspension system is the most notable feature.
-The mesh back and straps do an amazing job at keeping you cool as it allows a lot of airflow.
-The frame also creates a nice edge at the top of the bag for the rain cover to latch onto.
+The suspension system is one of the standout features.
+The mesh back panel and straps allow excellent airflow, keeping you cooler on strenuous hikes.
+The internal frame also creates a solid edge for the rain cover to latch onto securely.

 Comfort